saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 For more details consult `@backtrace/javascript-cli` README.

-### Step 3.
-Set up automatic processing and upload
+### Step 3: Set Up Automatic Processing and Upload

-To process and upload your artifacts, you need to first run `npm run backtrace:process`, and then `npm run backtrace:upload`.
+To process and upload your artifacts, you must first run `npm run backtrace:process` and then `npm run backtrace:upload`.

 To ensure that this is done automatically, you can add these commands to your production script:
 ```json